 - Create a “way in” to looking at and understanding an object, place, time or person, that causes a visitor to stop, think and then leave wanting to know more

 This session uses themes and information connected to Byron and his life as a starting point and can be combined with a Byron focused tour of Newstead Abbey to make this into a full day.
-Out Tours are led by an experienced guide, where pupils can see and experience how we bring to life the stories, objects and places pertinent to the life of Lord Byron, here at Newstead Abbey.
+Our tours are led by an experienced guide, where pupils can see and experience how we bring the stories, objects and places pertinent to the life of Lord Byron to life, here at Newstead Abbey.

 Session Duration: 1.5 hours | 10.30am–12.00pm or 1.00pm – 2.30pm.

 Full day with Tour : 4 hours | 10.30am- 2.30pm.